 Wherever possible dead dogs and cats that are reported and collected will be taken to a vet and scanned for microchip information.
 We will then try to contact the registered owner.

 To report a dead animal please contact customer services.

 If you suspect that the dead animal has been a victim of a wildlife crime then please contact the police on 101.

 Needles and syringes should be disposed of safely using a sharps box.
 If you find a syringe or needle in a public area please visit our Reporting drug related activity and drug litter page for further information.

 - do not touch the item(s) unless it poses an immediate danger to you or other residents

 - if there is something to hand that you can place on top of it to stop others from getting to it then please do so

-- report drug waste and discarded needles to us and we will have it removed safely.
+- to report drug waste and discarded needles please phone customer services and we will have it removed safely.